alan-turing-institute/dymechh/data/data_recalibration/Downloading-HADs-data.md

 write.table(fn, "tasmax.urls.txt",row.names = F, col.names = F, quote=F)
 ```

+An example `tasmax.urls.txt` is provided in the repo.

 ## 3. Download the files using curl

 Because `wget` does not work for the files, use xargs to curl all of the